pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 We can always hold [nrun_max, ndet_max, ne_max] in the sqw file itself, so that they can in principle set to any values beforehand (so long as their product is less than 9e15).

 Why limit the total number of pixels to 9e15?
 This product of nrun_max, ndet_max and ne_max gives the maximum number of pixels that Horace can handle.
 In practice it is more than any reasonable amount of computing resource can handle.
 It is in any case an implicit limit throughout the existing Horace code wherever there are loops over the number of pixels.

+[In the sqw file itself, we could just as well use uint64, but there may be an advantage in using float64 in the file simply because we might want to store [irun,idet,ien,signal,error] as a single array (or rather, [irun_idet_ien, signal, error] as a 3 x N array).
+The important points are that (i) float64 will be good enough to hold a linear index for any reasonable future needs, and (ii) in the rest of Horace the total number of pixels is limited to 2^53 anyway. as the default is for Matlab to hold all numerics as float64 and there will most likely be places where there are loops over pixel indicies (either explicitly, or implicitly as work is done on any array a chunk at a time)].

 ### Thoughts on format on disk for the compressed sqw object